What is Waldenstrom macroglobulinemia?

 Waldenstrom macroglobulinemia (WM) is a type of non-Hodgkin lymphoma (NHL) .
 The cancer cells make large amounts of an abnormal protein (called a macroglobulin).
 Another name for WM is lymphoplasmacytic lymphoma.
 This condition used to be called Waldenstrom’s macroglobulinemia, so some people refer to it as Waldenstrom’s.

 To understand WM, it helps to know about the functions of lymphoid tissue in the body.

 Lymphoid tissue and the immune system

-Lymphocytes (lymph cells) are the main cells of lymphoid tissue.
-There are 2 types of lymphocytes: T cells and B cells.
-B cells respond to an infection by changing into a different type of cell called a plasma cell.
-Plasma cells make the antibodies (also called immunoglobins) that help the body attack and kill disease-causing germs like bacteria.
+- B lymphocytes (B cells) respond to an infection by changing into a different type of cell called a plasma cell.
+Plasma cells make proteins called antibodies (also called immunoglobulins) that help the body attack and kill disease-causing germs like bacteria.

-WM is a cancer of B cells.
+WM is a cancer that starts in B cells.
 The cancer cells in people with WM are similar to those of 2 other types of cancer: multiple myeloma and non-Hodgkin lymphoma.
-Multiple myeloma is considered a cancer of plasma cells and non-Hodgkin lymphoma is a cancer of lymphocytes.
+Multiple myeloma is considered a cancer of plasma cells, and non-Hodgkin lymphoma is a cancer of lymphocytes.
 WM cells have features of both plasma cells and lymphocytes and are called lymphoplasmacytoid.

-Last Medical Review: 01/31/2012
+Last Medical Review: 10/20/2014

-Last Revised: 01/31/2012
+Last Revised: 01/28/2015